Administrator documentation (FREE SELF)

 - Register runners: Learn how to register and configure runners.

-- Shared runners pipelines quota: Limit the usage of pipeline minutes for shared runners.
+- Shared runners quota of CI/CD minutes: Limit the usage of CI/CD minutes for shared runners.

 - Enable or disable Auto DevOps: Enable or disable Auto DevOps for your instance.